palaslet/Stationeers/IC Scripts/Atmospherics/README.md

 The Loop also operates at high pressures, ensuring maximum efficiency.
 Since it's aiming to run the AC at 7kW when heating, all electrical cabling related to this setup must be of the heavy type.

-Finally, the AC "colant" port will be connected to our atmospheric waste network, so we will recycle some of the heat coming from funrnaces, greenhouses, etc. If our need is more about cooling, then a seperate cooling pipe can be created.
+Finally, the AC "colant" port will be connected to our atmospheric waste network, so we will recycle some of the heat coming from furnaces, greenhouses, etc. If our need is more about cooling, then a seperate cooling pipe can be created.
 Or, one could make the IC decide between two loops based on the needs.

 ### Construction